aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/save-images-worker-threads/_index.md

 }
 ```

-## Step 2: Define ThreadProc Method
+### Step 2: Define `ThreadProc` Method

-Implement the `ThreadProc` method to convert an image from one format to another while handling interruptions:
+Implement the `ThreadProc` method to convert an image from one format to another while handling interruptions gracefully.

 ```java
 public String ThreadProc() {